 My kettle doesn't have any holes or fittings for elements.
 How do I attach the heating element assembly?

 The DIY kit comes with parts to form a tight weldless fitting.
 Simply Punch a 1-1/4" hole in your kettle, and then secure the heating element assembly using the included washer, nut, o-ring, and (optionally) seal with the food grade silicone adhesive/sealant (also included).

 My kettle has a 1" NPS welded fitting for an element.
 How do I attach the heating element assembly?

 Simply screw the element and box on to the fitting.
-We recommend using PTFE white teflon tape on the element threads to ensure a tight, leak-free fit (see this video) and seal on the inside of the box between the heating element and box cover with the food grade silicone adhesive/sealant (also included).
+Make sure to use PTFE white teflon tape on the element threads to ensure a tight, leak-free fit (see this video) and seal on the inside of the box between the heating element and box cover with the food grade silicone adhesive/sealant (also included).
 See our secure the heating element assembly instructions for a picture.
 The washer, nut, and o-ring supplied with your DIY kit are not used.

 My kettle has a Tri-Clamp (sometimes called Tri-Clover) fitting for an element.
 How do I attach the heating element assembly?

 I want to build my own heating element assembly.
 What's included in the DIY kit?